arhamansari11/Backend-Developement/REST-API/README.md

 The HTTP method is the type of request you send to the server.
 You can choose from these five types below:

 -   `GET`  : This request is used to get a resource from a server.
 If you perform a  `GET`  request, the server looks for the data you requested and sends it back to you.
-In other words, a  `GET`  request performs a  `READ`  operation.
+In other words a  `GET`  request performs a  `READ`  operation.
 This is the default request method.

 -   `POST`  This request is used to create a new resource on a server.
 If you perform a  `POST`  request, the server creates a new entry in the database and tells you whether the creation is successful.
 In other words, a  `POST`  request performs an  `CREATE`  operation.